-- If the system is linear in inputs and outputs, then the system is called linear.
-Similarly, if it is not linear in either the inputs or outputs, then the system is called nonlinear. - If all parameters are constants, then the system is called time invariant.
-It is termed time varying if at least one parameter is time dependent. - If the outputs depend on the input at the same time instant, we call systems such as this one static.
-If the output of the system depends not only on the input at the time instant but also on the history of the latter, we call these systems dynamic. - If the outputs depend on the history of the inputs only, then the system is called causal.
-If future values are included, the system is called uncausal. - If inputs are directly mapped to outputs, then the map is called input output system.
-If the input triggers changes of an internal variable and the output depends on the latter, then the map is called state space system.

-■ If time is measured continuously, then we call the system to be in continuous time.
-If time is sampled, we refer to the system as discrete time system.
+- A system is called linear if it is linear in inputs and outputs, and nonlinear if it is not linear in either the inputs or outputs. - A system is time invariant if all parameters are constants, and time varying if at least one parameter is time-dependent. - Systems can be classified as static or dynamic depending on whether their outputs depend solely on the input at the same time instant or also on its history. - Causal systems depend only on the history of the inputs, while uncausal systems include future values. - If inputs are mapped directly to outputs, then the map is called input output system.
+If the input triggers changes of an internal variable and the output depends on the latter, then the map is called state space system. - If time is measured continuously, the system is said to be in continuous time.
+If time is sampled, it is referred to as discrete time system.